Lbugz/PubCo-Live/replit.md

 ## How to Use

 ### Basic Workflow
+1. **Authorize Spotify**: Click "Authorize Spotify" to connect your account (required for first-time use)
+2. **Add Playlists**: Click "Manage Playlists" to add Spotify playlists to track
-1. **Fetch Data**: Click "Fetch Data" to import Fresh Finds tracks (requires Spotify connection)
+3. **Fetch Data**: Click "Fetch Data" to import tracks from tracked playlists
-2. **Enrich Metadata**: Click "Enrich" to fetch publisher/songwriter data from MusicBrainz
+4. **Enrich Metadata**: Click "Enrich" to fetch publisher/songwriter data from MusicBrainz
-3. **Tag Leads**: Use "Manage Tags" to create tags, then tag individual tracks using the "Tag" button
+5. **Tag Leads**: Use "Manage Tags" to create tags, then tag individual tracks using the "Tag" button
-4. **Filter & Search**: Filter by week, playlist, tag, score range, or search tracks/artists/labels
+6. **Filter & Search**: Filter by week, playlist, tag, score range, or search tracks/artists/labels
-5. **Compare Weeks**: Click "Compare" to analyze track progression across multiple weeks
+7. **Compare Weeks**: Click "Compare" to analyze track progression across multiple weeks
-6. **Export**: Download filtered results as CSV for outreach
+8. **Export**: Download filtered results as CSV for outreach

 ### Feature Details

+**Custom Playlist Management**
+- Add any Spotify playlist via URL or ID through "Manage Playlists" dialog
+- System automatically fetches playlist metadata (name, ID) from Spotify API
+- View all tracked playlists in the management interface
+- Delete playlists from tracking with one click
+- Authentication required: Clear error messages guide users to authorize if not authenticated
+- Duplicate prevention: Cannot add the same playlist twice (unique constraint on playlist ID)

 **MusicBrainz Enrichment**
 - Automatically looks up publisher and songwriter metadata by ISRC